-Program Report Code Comparison PRC 013, 014, 017, 064
+Program Report Code Comparison PRC 0013, 0014, 0017, 0083

-Purpose PRC 013 Employ personnel in areas of CTE instruction, instructional management, career development coordination, and special populations support.
-PRC 014 Provide support for CTE programs and activities and CTE personnel assisting in the expansion, modernization and development of quality CTE programs in grades 6-12.
-Funds may be used for career awareness activities to encourage 5 th grade students to explore career pathways and prepare students for the transition to middle school career planning.
-PRC 017 Develop more fully the academic and technical skills of secondary students and postsecondary students who elect to enroll in Career and Technical Education (CTE).
+Purpose Employ personnel in areas of CTE instruction, instructional management, career PRC 0013 development coordination, and special populations support.
+Provide support for CTE programs and activities and CTE personnel assisting in the expansion, modernization and development of quality CTE programs in PRC 0014 grades 6-12.
+Funds may be used for career awareness activities to encourage 5th grade students to explore career pathways and prepare students for the transition to middle school career planning.
+Develop more fully the academic and technical skills of secondary students and postsecondary students who elect to enroll in Career and Technical Education PRC 0017 (CTE).
 Emphasis is on development of new programs or improvement of existing programs.
-PRC 064 To provide funds for employing additional licensed personnel in career and technical education areas, career development coordination areas, and support service areas necessary for expanding the CTE program to sixth and seventh grade students.
+PSU funding to provide students an opportunity to obtain industry recognized PRC 0083 credentials.

-Eligibility PRC 013 Approved Local Application CTE personnel licensed in CTE area in which they are teaching and/or assigned PRC 014 Approved Local Application LEAs entitled to funding based on ADM in grades 8-12 PRC 017 Approved Local Application PRC 064 Approved CTE Grade Expansion Program Grant
+Eligibility PRC 0013 Approved Local Application CTE personnel licensed in CTE area in which they are teaching and/or assigned PRC 0014 Approved Local Application LEAs entitled to funding based on ADM in grades 8-12 PRC 0017 Approved Local Application PRC 0083 A PSU who has students who are enrolled in career and technical education courses.

-Formula PRC 013 Base of 50 months + allotment based on ADM in grades 8-12 PRC 014 Base of \$10,000 + available allotment based on ADM in grades 8-12 PRC 017 70% allotted based on proportion of children in poverty ages 5-17 30% allotted based on proportion of children ages 5-17 PRC 064 Funds appropriated shall be allocated to selected local school administrative units as competitive grants of up to seven hundred thousand dollars (\$700,000) for the 2017-2018 fiscal year and to the extent funds are available up to one million dollars (\$1,000,000) for the 2018-2019 fiscal year and subsequent years.
+Formula PRC 0013 Base of 50 months + allotment based on ADM in grades 8-12 PRC 0014 Base of \$10,000 + available allotment based on ADM in grades 8-12

+PRC 0017 70% allotted based on proportion of children in poverty ages 5-17 30% allotted based on proportion of children ages 5-17 PRC 0083 Funding shall be distributed based on the PSUs current year enrollment in courses that are approved in NC State Board of Education Policy SCOS-005 and Local Courses/Pathways approved in Federally required Local Applications that lead to a credential.